 Stage One: Core Business Development

-For a service-based business, this period ranges from startup to approximately $500,000 in annual revenue.
-This is the time to prove your business model, find your place in the sun, and build a strong foundation.
+This period ranges from startup to approximately $500,000 in annual revenue for a service-based business.
+Stage one is the time to prove your business model, find your place in the sun, and build a strong foundation.

-Business coaching, during this stage, is focused on client acquisition with an emphasis on creating predictability in the area of marketing, sales, and planning.
+During this stage, business coaching focuses on client acquisition with an emphasis on creating predictability in marketing, sales, and planning.
 (We love predictability.)

 Stage Two: Expansion

 Whew!
 You’ve made it through the proving stage.
 Breathe a bit of sigh of relief, if for only a moment.
-It’s time to engage the clutch, shift gears, and formalize your operational system.
+Then, it’s time to engage the clutch, shift gears, and formalize your operational system.

-Feeling overcome with chaos and overwhelm?
-Guess what…you’re not alone!
-You can thank the clash for resources between client acquisition/sales and operations for this anxiety-inducing moment.
+Are you feeling overcome with chaos and overwhelmed?
+Guess what?
+You’re not alone!
+You can thank the clash of resources between client acquisition/sales and operations for this anxiety-inducing moment.

 The entrepreneurial spirit that carried your business thus far continues to fuel innovation.

 With the addition of staff, you are no longer the “lone wolf.”
-Learning to effectively delegate, communicate, lead and coach your staff is vitally important to free you up to focus on more of the strategic aspect of the business.
+Therefore, learning to delegate, communicate, lead and coach your team effectively is vitally important to free you up to focus on more of the strategic aspect of the business.

-In addition to executing the critical operational structure needed to bring calm and consistently to the chaos of growth, coaching of your business includes guiding you through the development of operational, strategic, and leadership skills needed for the uphill climb.
+In addition to executing the critical operational structure needed to bring calm and consistency to the chaos of growth, coaching your business includes guiding you through the development of operational, strategic, and leadership skills required for the uphill climb.

 Stage Three: Professionally Managed Enterprise

-From approximately $5 – $40 million in annual revenue for a service – based business, the focus of business coaching is on strategic planning and development and performance management.
+From approximately $5 – $40 million in annual revenue for a service-based business, business coaching focuses on strategic planning, development, and performance management.
 This emphasis allows you, as the owner, to keep your eye on profits as you expand your products and services.

 Stage Four: Organizational Maturity

-Culture and management is the primary focus of business coaching when your organization soars about the $40 million annual revenue mark.
+When your organization soars about the $40 million annual revenue mark, culture and management are the primary focus of business coaching.
 Who knows!
-At this point, you may be looking to succession planning with the destination of retirement looming in the near distance.
+At this point, you may be looking to succession planning with the near retirement destination.

-If you’re looking for the super highway of predictable growth for your business, identify your business’ stage of growth, shift gears, and align your daily activity with the correct focus.
+If you’re looking for the super highway of predictable growth for your business, identify your business’s stage of development, shift gears, and align your daily activity with the correct focus.